Apple Creek Fishery

 The Apple Creek watershed drains 55.2 square acres, all from Wayne County, and eventually flows into Killbuck Creek.
 Apple Creek is a freestone stream fed by numerous springs that keep the water cool during summer months and prevents the stream from completely freezing over during the coldest winter months.
 Heavy rainstorms overflow the banks of the stream and flood portions of Grosjean Park.

-The section of Apple Creek that flows through the Park has never been channelized (straightened) and fallen timber never removed from the stream.
+The section of Apple Creek that flows through the Park has never been channelized (straightened).
 Thus, the stream channel meanders through the Park.
 Fallen trees in the stream divert water in the gravel and sand streambed to form deep holes and runs providing excellent habitat for game fish.

 Beginning in 2005, the CFRTU chapter teamed with the City of Wooster and the Ohio Division of Wildlife to create a trout fishery In Apple Creek.
 That year the stream was successfully stocked with about 1,000 rainbow trout.
-Since then, the stream has been stocked every year with rainbow and brown trout averaging 14-15 inches in length.
-Funds from the CFRTU chapter, the City of Wooster and grants from the DOW Outdoor Education program are used to purchase fish from a private fish hatchery in Castalia.
+Since then, the stream has been stocked every year with rainbow and brown trout averaging 12-15 inches in length.
+Funds from the CFRTU chapter, the City of Wooster, grants from the DOW Outdoor Education program and gifts from individuals and fly fishing clubs are used to purchase fish from a private fish hatchery in Castalia.
 The stream is stocked twice in the fall.
 Free fly-fishing clinics for novice and beginning fly anglers, which are taught by CFRTU members, are offered the same days as the stockings.